HRC Chair responds to LA criticism: Speaker Bush calls it “Fauxpology”

 Mr. Bush demanded the apology after a scathing statement from the HRC dismissed government’s appeal of the Chief Justice’s same-sex marriage ruling as unarguable.

-“He offered a faux apology for his written statement criticizing the House’s decision to support Cabinet’s decision to appeal the Chief Justice’s ruling to legalise same-sex marriage,” said Mr. Bush.
+“He offered a fauxpology for his written statement criticizing the House’s decision to support Cabinet’s decision to appeal the Chief Justice’s ruling to legalise same-sex marriage,” said Mr. Bush.

 The Chairman’s letter was posted to the Commission’s website.
 It’s dated 8 April.
 In it, Mr. Austin-Smith disputed that comments in the statement were offensive.